boryspaulewicz/bhsdtr/Readme.md

 the effects in latent values as well as for the effects in thresholds*

-A model that (unrealistically) assumes that the pattern of thresholds' placement is constant cannot account for the possibility of scale bias; If all the thresholds are shifted by the same amount in one direction the observed effects are the same as if the thresholds stayed the same but the latent value chenged.
+A model that (unrealistically) assumes that the pattern of thresholds' placement is constant cannot account for the possibility of response/scale bias; If all the thresholds are shifted by the same amount in one direction the observed effects are the same as if the thresholds stayed the same but the latent value chenged.
 When the thresholds can be related in a different way to various predictors deconfounding of latent values from scale bias becomes possible.
 Once we assume something about the distribution of latent values it may be possible to estimate *non-uniform* changes in the thresholds, but only if the model can account for such effects.
 FOP link functions make many such models possible.
 Because ordinal models are non-linear, supplementing them with a hierarchical linear regression structure may solve the problem of interval and point estimate bias introduced by aggregating the data or by otherwise ignoring hierarchical data structure.
 The bayesian hierarchical SDT model as implemented in the bhsdtr package is only one such example.